 Choosing the right humidifier size matters more than the brand.

-A unit that is too large can cause condensation and make the air feel heavy instead of balanced.
+A unit that is too small will not noticeably improve comfort.
+A unit that is too large can create condensation and make the air feel heavy instead of balanced.

-This page gives you a clear starting point.
+This guide provides a practical starting point.

 First: What Humidity Range Are You Aiming For?